Coronavirus in slums: Helpers left high and dry in infection hotspots | DW | 16.04.2020

 "How do you stay home when you are sleeping in a small room 10 by 10?
 How do you socially distance when you have a pit latrine that has to be shared with over 50 people?" asks Kennedy Odede, founder of the Shining Hope for Communities (SHOFCO) movement for slums in Kenya.

-As coronavirus-related deaths mount in places like Nairobi, Sao Paulo's Paraisopolis favela and Mumbai's Dharavi slum, residents are scrambling to battle the infections and informal settlements that haven't yet confirmed any cases are working to facilitate social distancing and hygiene measures — with minimal government help.
+As coronavirus-related deaths mount in places like Nairobi, Sao Paulo's Paraisopolis favela and Mumbai's Dharavi slum, residents are scrambling to battle the infections, while informal settlements that haven't yet confirmed any cases are working to facilitate social distancing and hygiene measures — with minimal government help.

 Informal settlements can be infection hot spots

-People living in slums are especially at risk for infectious diseases like the coronavirus because governments fail to provide them with basic infrastructure.
+Government failure to provide basic infrastructure to people living in slums places them particularly at risk of infectious diseases like the coronavirus.

 "Slums are vulnerable during this pandemic for the same reason they're vulnerable every day: They're discriminated against, they're marginalized, they're segregated from the rest of the city," says Jason Corburn, Professor of City and Regional Planning at UC Berkeley.